 Conducting customer surveys is a common business practice.
-Within the last two weeks alone, I have been asked to complete at least five customer surveys.
+Within the last two weeks alone, I have been asked to complete three customer surveys.

 - Q: Why is surveying customers such a common practice?